schererl/EK-MaxFlowExperiment/README.md

 Assignment on Maximum Flow Problem - Advanced Algorithms Course (UFRGS)

 # TODO:
-- [ ] Count the number of operations in BFS.
+- [x] Count the number of operations in BFS.
-- [ ] Count the number of augmentations.
+- [x] Count the number of augmentations.
 - [ ] Count the total number of operations, divide by its theoretical bound O(nm**2)
-- [ ] Count the number of times a single edge is saturated.
+- [x] Count the number of times a single edge is saturated.
 - [ ] Create a Bash script to run operations experiments.
 - [ ] Develop a Python script for plotting experiments.
+- [ ] Compute the path size over each augmentation.
+- [ ] Count the number of times each edge is a critical edge
 # Assignment
 ## Deadline: May 1, 2024.